The latest question put to the IGM Economic Experts Panel was about the Republican tax plan. Without further ado, the results:

 You don’t say?
 Austan Goolsbee of the University of Chicago wins for his answer to Question 2: “Cut taxes.
 Lose money.
 Repeat.”

 What a mess.
 There’s really no reason to think that corporate taxes are too high in America, but it’s still possible that legitimate tax reform could help the economy.
-That calls for tax reform that simplifies the corporate code; thoughtfully reforms our current worldwide taxation system; reduces industry subsidies and tax preferences; moderately lowers rates; and ends up revenue neutral.
+That calls for a tax bill that simplifies the corporate code; thoughtfully reforms our current worldwide taxation system; reduces industry subsidies and tax preferences; moderately lowers rates; and ends up revenue neutral.
 Unfortunately, what we have is a tax bill that includes a few useful features buried inside a chaotic assortment of giveaways to the wealthy and other special interests.
 It’s unlikely to accomplish much except to make a few rich people about $1.5 trillion richer over the next ten years.
 Even most conservatives support it only tepidly.

 But if there’s a single thing in this bill that demonstrates the difference between Republicans and Democrats, it’s not the favoritism toward the rich.
 I pretty much take that for granted these days.
 Rather, it’s the treatment of worldwide income.